Hokkaido Ramen Santouka – Signage – 2012

 The soup’s mild, coaxing flavor spreads throughout your mouth and morphs into this rich taste, loved by many.
 Hitoshi Hatanaka prepared his special blend of ramen for his family and got exceedingly great reviews.
 With his family’s delight as his motivation, Hitoshi Hatanaka proceeded to start his company in March 1988 and opened his first restaurant in Asahikawa, Hokkaido.
 The restaurant that housed only nine seats had just one item on its menu: the Shio ramen.
 From these humble beginnings, Hokkaido Ramen Santouka was born.

-Downtown Yonge is the place to be in Toronto, Ontario Canada for entertainment and shopping sprees.
-Downtown Yonge is the entertainment district on Yonge Street.
-Among the main attractions of Downtown Yonge is the Toronto Eaton Centre mall, the Yonge-Dundas Square open to the whole public.
+Downtown Yonge St is the place to be in Toronto, Ontario Canada for entertainment and shopping sprees.
+Yonge St is the entertainment district on Yonge Street.
+Among the main attractions of Yonge St is the Toronto Eaton Centre mall, the Yonge-Dundas Square open to the whole public.
 Toronto Eaton Centre is Toronto’s main tourist attraction.
-Downtown Yonge also has popular entertainment spots.
+Yonge St also has popular entertainment spots.
 These include the Elgin and Winter Garden Theatres, the Canon Theatres as well as historical art sites such as the Old City Hall and the Maple Leaf Gardens.